ValAnthonyB/Learning-Linear-Algebra-Through-Python/README.md

 * Computing matrix multiplication

 ***02 Elimination***
+* Gaussian elimination of a square matrix using forward elimination
-* Gaussian elimination of a square matrix
+* Gaussian elimination of a square matrix using elementary matrices